David Bromell, Chair

-I was born in India and, in 1988, I emigrated to New Zealand having spent a couple of years in Singapore en route.
+I was born in India and I emigrated to New Zealand in 1988, having spent a couple of years in Singapore en route.
 My professional career has largely been in the Information Technology industry.
 This has included roles spanning management of major $100 million-plus technology programmes through to founding a tech start-up.

 I have operated my own IT consulting company for over twenty years, providing programme and project management services as well as business transformation consultancy.
-I am currently on the board of Angel HQ (with members investing in early stage companies) and have also been on advisory boards for start-ups.
+I am currently on the board of Angel HQ (with members investing in early-stage companies) and have also been on advisory boards for start-ups.

-I have worked as a mentor for ELP’s Job Mentoring Services for a few years.
+I have worked as a mentor for ELPNZ’s Job Mentoring Services for a few years.
 I have also volunteered as a business mentor helping small businesses through the Wellington Chamber of Commerce and as a student mentor in the IT Professionals TechHub career evangelist programme.